Khloe Kardashian’s Daughter True Is An ‘Island Gyal’ In Adorable New Instagram Photo

 True Thompson looks like she had a blast on her Turks and Caicos vacation!
 Khloe Kardashian shared a new photo on Monday of the 1-year-old little girl enjoying the sun during their getaway last week.
 Fans can’t seem to get enough of True’s adorable smile!

 The photo on Khloe’s Instagram feed showed True posing on a set of sandy stairs decked out in a colorful animal-print sleeveless onesie and white sneakers.
 Her hair was wrapped in a pink scarf as she modeled some pink heart-shaped sunglasses.
-As always, baby True was grinning from ear-to-ear at her mother behind the camera.
+As always, baby True was grinning from ear to ear at her mother behind the camera.

 In the caption, Khloe called her daughter “my Island Gyal” — a Jamaican slang term for “girl.”